nwoeanhinnogaehr/dafxpipe/README.md

 # what is this?

-Software for live coding audio effects and synths in Python. (again)
+Software for live coding audio effects and synths in Python and/or Julia. (again)

-Take a look at the [examples](examples/).
+If you use Python, there's also some libraries for doing STFT and phase vocoder stuff.
+Take a look at the [examples](examples/) for more info.

 There's a GUI!
 After building (see below), run it with `./gui`.